elsensoy/cara-dev/docs/urdf_notes.md

 ### 2. Implementation: The Sim-to-Real Pipeline

-To teach Cara to walk like Olaf, you will follow a "Two-Layer" control strategy:
+To teach Cara to walk like Olaf, will follow a "Two-Layer" control strategy:

     The Articulated Backbone (RL): Use NVIDIA Isaac Lab to train a policy for the Hips, Waist, and Neck.
 These joints handle balance.
 The reward function will penalize falling and high energy consumption.